Enclavely/tailor/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Added: additional actions for adding/modifying/removing custom CSS rules associated with existing elements.
+* Fixed: minor color inconsistency between sidebar and preview screen during loading.

 = 1.3.5 =
 * Added: Jetpack Testimonials element.
 * Added: actions for modifying default element settings and controls.
 [Learn more about this change](https://medium.com/p/c9efb5cb3016).
-* Fixed: not displaying singular post type labels in the "Tailor this.." link
+* Fixed: not displaying singular post type labels in the "Tailor this.." link.

 = 1.3.4 =
 * Added: Jetpack Portfolio element.
 [Learn more about this change](https://medium.com/p/f8a1ff571f21).